tribusonz-2/ruby-bigdecimal-math_r/README.md

 require 'bigdecimal/math_r'
 ```

-The functions at the top level `BigMathR`, of the module are mathematical constants in uppercase letters, and mathematical functions in lowercase.
+The functions at the top level `BigMathR` of the module, are mathematical constants in uppercase letters, and mathematical functions in lowercase.
 Mathematical functions are compatible with both real and complex solutions.

 Constants: